Report: Slain Mexican journalist's widow targeted by spyware

 "We can add Griselda's name to the growing list of family members of cartel-linked killings, and their advocates, who demanded justice and got targeted with Pegasus instead," said John Scott-Railton, one of the report's authors.

+"I am not a criminal or a terrorist but I have been a target of spying because I was Javier's partner," Triana said.
+"What reasons were there to spy on me?
+Neither I nor my family or criminals, and I am sure that I do not represent any danger to national security."

+She speculated that a possible motive may have been to try to discredit investigations into the murder of Valdez, said she would file a complaint and called on the new government of President Andres Manuel Lopez Obrador to clear up the case.

-The government of Mexican ex-President Enrique Pena Nieto denied any illegal use of the spyware, and though it began an investigation, it remains unknown who targeted the people in Mexico
+The government of then-President Enrique Pena Nieto denied any illegal use of the spyware, and though it began an investigation, it remains unknown who targeted the people in Mexico

 Citizen Lab's first report on Pegasus in Mexico was released in early 2017 and documented cases from the previous two years.
 The attempts to hack Triana and the Riodoce journalists shows that the strategy continued to be employed after it became public.